-Imagine a ‘lost world’…. a place where the generative, creative force and flow of nature knows no bounds, where ancient, wild animals roam freely in a sound-bath of birdsong and the orchestrations of a myriad of invertebrates.
-This is a wild place where you don’t know quite what to expect, the place on the maps of old that is characterised by the words ‘uncharted territory’.
-A place full of surprises, mysteries and treasures, and a place evoking a deep longing in you and an overwhelming sensation of pure life-force.
+Imagine a ‘lost world’ – a place where the generative, creative force and flow of nature knows no bounds, where ancient, wild animals roam freely in a sound-bath of birdsong and the orchestrations of myriad invertebrates.
+This is a place in which you don’t know what to expect, the place on the maps of old, characterised by the words … ‘uncharted territory’.

-This is a place ‘where the wild things are’.
-A place suspended in time and space.
+This is a place suspended in time and space – it is a place ‘where the wild things are’.

 What you can expect

-The programme will be comprised of many glittering mosaic puzzle pieces to make a wholesome village experience.
-Individual components will include indigenous skills and deep ecology, fieldcraft and campcraft, mentoring and ceremonial practices to prompt and provoke a deep and soulful enquiry into the nature of your own rewilding.
+Individual components of the programme include indigenous skills and deep ecology, fieldcraft and campcraft, council and ceremonial practice which in combination provoke a deep and soulful enquiry into the nature of your own rewilding.